-Three children, selected by the teacher for varying sophistication and efficiency of the procedures they tapped, present their solutions.
+Three children, selected by the teacher for the varying sophistication and efficiency of the procedures they tapped, present their solutions.

-In discourse, children see how each of the three approaches arrived at the same answer.
+In the discourse, children see how each of the three approaches arrived at the same answer.
 The beauty of math is revealed, and deep conceptual understanding is built.
 Students are excited to engage a more efficient procedure next time.

 In the early grades, students become able readers and develop a love of books through a highly effective phonics program; abundant guided reading in leveled, small groups; a daily read-aloud; independent reading; and Ascend’s writing program.

 Large classroom libraries equipped with children’s books of the highest quality allow students to further their emerging interests and intellectual curiosities.